dhis2/developer-portal/docs/guides/general-plugin-guide.md

 :::

 ## Introduction
-Plugins let you extend DHIS2 core apps by adding custom functionality that behaves like a native component.
+Plugins let you extend DHIS2 core apps with custom UI and logic that runs inside the host app.

-A plugin is packaged as a DHIS2 app, but instead of rendering a full application shell, it exposes one or more React components that are mounted by a host app at well-defined extension points.
+A plugin is packaged as a DHIS2 app, but instead of rendering its own app shell it exports one or more React components.
+The host app (Capture, Dashboard, etc.) loads and mounts those components at specific extension points.

-While the concrete use cases differ, all DHIS2 plugins follow the same core ideas:
+Across plugin types, the fundamentals are the same:

 - They are React-based and built using the [DHIS2 App Platform tooling](/docs/app-platform/getting-started.md)
 - They are loaded and rendered by a host application (Capture, Dashboard, etc.)